Interactions Dashboard¶

 -

-SUPPORT: The agent who handled the conversation.
+Support: The agent who handled the conversation.

-- DURATION: The duration of the inbound conversation.
+- Duration: The duration of the inbound conversation.

 - Error: Error is a disruption to an ongoing conversation, resulting in an error message.
 Failure of integrated systems results in errors.